tarakbluru/TeZ/README.md

     INST_3:
       SYMBOL: 'NIFTY'                     # Fixed: Do not change
       UL_INDEX: 'NIFTY'                   # Fixed: Do not change
       EXCHANGE: 'NFO'                     # Fixed: Do not change
       EXPIRY_DATE: '28-MAR-2024'          # Format: '01-FEB-2024'
+      CE_STRIKE: null                     # if not null and offset_cfg is manual, this will be used instead of offset
+      PE_STRIKE: null                     # if not null and offset_cfg is manual, this will be used instead of offset
       CE_STRIKE_OFFSET: 0                 # 0 means ATM,   1 is OTM, -1 means ITM
       PE_STRIKE_OFFSET: 0                 # 0 means ATM,  -1 is OTM, 1 means ITM
       STRIKE_DIFF: 50                     # Fixed: Do not change